 Basal Cell Carcinoma (the most common skin cancer), Squamous Cell Carcinoma (SCC) and Malignant Melanoma (MM) are the most common types of skin cancer diagnosed in the United States.
-SCC and MM can be life threatening with the potential to spread (metastases).
+SCC and MM can be life-threatening with the potential to spread (metastasize).

-The ABCs of moles and melanoma, recommendation of sunscreens and sun avoidance and being educated on self skin exams are part of our routine skin cancer exams.
-It is always recommended to ask for a gown for your full skin exam and ask questions about the ABCDE’s, sunscreens and to have all areas that concern the individual patient examined.
+The ABCs of moles and melanoma, recommendation of sunscreens and sun avoidance, and being educated on self skin exams are all part of our routine skin cancer exams.
+It is always recommended to ask for a gown for your full skin exam, to ask questions about the ABCs and sunscreens, and to have all areas that concern you examined.